Lynn Crimando, MA, C-IAYT, NBC-HWC

 - Essential Lower Back Program Teacher – Certified by Robin Rothenberg, Essential Yoga Therapy

-- NYU-certified Executive Coach and a Duke IM Integrative Health Coach
+- NYU-certified Executive Coach

 - Level 1 Social Resiliency Model Training